fingerprintjs/fingerprintjs-pro-cloudflare-worker/contributing.md

 ## Working with code

-We prefer using [pnpm](https://pnpm.io/) for installing dependencies and running scripts.
+We prefer using [pnpm](https://pnpm.io/) for installing dependencies and running scripts. `pnpm` version 9.x is required.
+If you have `corepack` installed, the exact version of `pnpm` used by this repository can be installed with `corepack install`.

 The `main` is locked for the push action.